 Pregnancy Prior to Membership

-For any pregnancy that is not shared as an eligible maternity need with Zion Health, any complications or conditions present at the time of birth are considered pre-existing and are subject to the applicable waiting periods for sharing.
+For any pregnancy that is not shared as an eligible maternity need with Zion Health, any newborn complications or medical conditions present at the time of birth are considered pre-membership medical conditions and are subject to the applicable waiting periods for sharing.

-Pregnancy is considered a pre-existing condition if the pregnancy begins within the first 60 days of the membership.
+Pregnancy is considered a pre-membership medical condition if conception occurs within the first 60 days of the membership.
+Zion Health requires notes from the first provider visit in order to verify the conception date.

 The baby’s needs are fully shareable, even if the baby is born prematurely.
 Any services not included in a standard maternity need would be considered a separate need of the baby.